-91. In a business as usual approach, many solid waste management investment projects are individually financed and assessed (baselines, risks, returns, economic viability, social and environmental benefits and management modalities).
-This implies high transaction costs and many projects get 'dropped' because of these high transaction costs, because of preparation delays or financing issues, or because of challenges in linking investments to global goods and commitments, such as those on oceans, clean water, poverty reduction, or human health.
+- 91. In a business as usual approach, many solid waste management investment projects are individually financed and assessed (baselines, risks, returns, economic viability, social and environmental benefits and management modalities).
+This implies high transaction costs and many projects get 'dropped' because of these high transaction costs, because of preparation delays or financing issues, or because of the challenges in linking investments to global goods and commitments, such as clean oceans, clean water, poverty reduction, or human health.
 It also means that regional or global co-benefits (reduced carbon emissions, health benefits) may not be fully reflected in the impact assessment and financing.
-Typically, these investments are complex, requiring long-term social, economic and environmental returns on investments The projects require negotiations on the contributions by national and municipal authorities.
-They require long-term contractual arrangements with private sector service suppliers to enable these enterprises to finance infrastructure investments.
-The projects are contingent on environmental assessments and local planning permits for any landfills and numerous other arrangements (e.g. approval of plastic taxes, increased waste collection charges, or functional EPR schemes).
-The business as usual scenario has many of the following characteristics:

-a) few investment-ready projects and planning for future investments constrained by political factors and financing horizons
+Typically, these investments are complex, requiring long-term social, economic and environmental returns on investments Each project may require extensive negotiations on the contributions by national and municipal authorities.
+Projects need to establish long-term contractual arrangements with private sector service suppliers to enable these enterprises to finance infrastructure investments.
+The projects are contingent on environmental assessments and local planning permits for any landfills and numerous other arrangements (e.g. approval of plastic taxes, increased waste collection charges, functional EPR schemes).
+The business as usual scenario has many of the following characteristics: - a) few investment-ready projects and planning for future investments often constrained by political factors and financing horizons - b) limited collective dialogue between impact investors, development partners, international financial institutions, municipal implementing agencies and the private sector - c) inadequate baseline data on waste streams and the potential social and environmental benefits of investments making impacts difficult to baseline or track - d) success stories not shared or replicated and limited appreciation of how the waste streams can be organised to generate economic returns - e) uncertainty, political risk and weak municipal authorities makes projections of financial performance and expected returns challenging.